victoriacheng15/fem-rest-countries-api/README.md

 <hr>

 `useReducer` - this hook is pretty interested to use.
 I have not gone deep on this hook yet, but I tried this little trick and use `darkMode` as example.
 With `useState` hook, it needs to have 2 lines of code to make the button toggle-able.
 While, `useReducer` hook only needs 1 line of code.
-Since it has a few lines of code and don't really see huge different.
+Since the code for set dark mode only has a very few lines of code and don't really see huge difference.
 I did this for curiosity.
-However, if the codebase has many `useState` hooks, I think it definitely is worth to use `useReducer` instead.
+However, if there are alot of `useState` hooks, I think it definitely is worth to use `useReducer` instead.

 <details close>
 <summary>useState version</summary>